Sports Cardiology and Pulmonary

-The VO2 Max indicates the potential of an athlete after several years of systematic, structured training.
+The VO2 Max test indicates the potential of an athlete after several years of systematic, structured training.

 *You will need cardiac clearance from your primary care or treating healthcare provider before taking the test.

-The Cardiac and Pulmonary Phase IV Coaching is to provide supervised, home-based or telehealth exercise training and guidelines to clients with stable cardiovascular or pulmonary disease.
+The Cardiac and Pulmonary Phase IV Coaching provides supervised, home-based or telehealth exercise training and guidelines to clients with stable cardiovascular or pulmonary disease.

 The underlying goal is to increase functional capacity at a higher level of recreational and athletic performance within safe limits.